List of The Price Is Right pricing games: Vend-O-Price

 Three grocery items are displayed on separate shelves of a gameboard resembling a vending machine, from top to bottom in increasing order of price.
 The contestant inserts a coin into the machine, and the shelves' sliding doors open to reveal a different quantity of each item.
 In order to win, the contestant must choose the shelf with the highest total price, based on the price for one unit multiplied by the number of items on its shelf.

-Inactive games
+Retired games

 When the 1972 version of the show premiered, many games did not have official names which were used on the air.
 Some of the names below are unofficial or assigned by the production staff.

 A

 Add 'Em Up

 The contestant was shown a car with a price which contained four unique digits and was told the sum.
 The contestant chose one digit to be revealed and had to guess the other three, one at a time and in any order.
 The total of all correctly guessed digits was shown on a gameboard.
 In order to win the car, the contestant had to guess all of the missing digits before making two mistakes.